openwebmail/openwebmail/src/data/openwebmail/doc/readme.txt

 USER ALIAS MAPPING
 ------------------
-Open Webmail can use the sendmail virtusertable for user alias mapping.
+OpenWebMail can use the sendmail virtusertable for user alias mapping.
 The loginname typed by user may be pure name or name@somedomain.
 And this loginname can be mapped to another pure name or name@otherdomain in the virtusertable.
 This gives you the great flexibility in account management.

 Please refer to http://www.sendmail.org/virtual-hosting.html for more detail

-When a user logins Open WebMail with a loginname, this loginname will be checked in the following order:
+When a user logins OpenWebMail with a loginname, this loginname will be checked in the following order:

 if (loginname is in the form of 'someone@somedomain') {